As new possibilities for building wealth emerge, digital financial management tools must rise to the occasion and deliver a seamless experience.

 A Clear Winner in the SigFig vs. Personal Capital vs. Kubera Battle

 SigFig relies on robo-advisor functionality and limited assets and accounts connectivity to keep its pricing low.

 Personal Capital caters to the heavily invested who value hands-on financial advice — and are ready to pay for it or receive cold calls for years.

 While SigFig and Personal Capital both offer a little bit of what investors may be looking for in a financial management platform, neither tool stands alone as an all-in-one solution.

 That’s where Kubera shines.

 Kubera is the only all-in-one financial monitoring and management solution for modern investors with a diverse portfolio of traditional and alternative assets and accounts — a mix that’s becoming more important than ever in today’s financial environment.

-Sign up for a free trial or an affordable subscription to Kubera today and experience a portfolio tracking platform that empowers you to manage every aspect of your wealth with simplicity.
+Sign up for an affordable subscription to Kubera today and experience a portfolio tracking platform that empowers you to manage every aspect of your wealth with simplicity.